DecisionsDev/odm-docker-kubernetes/eks/README.md

 - [Amazon Application Load Balancer(ALB)](https://aws.amazon.com/elasticloadbalancing/?nc=sn&loc=0)

 ## Tested environment
-The commands and tools have been tested on MacOS.
+The commands and tools have been tested on MacOS and linux.

 ## Prerequisites
 First, install the following software on your machine: